 Organovo, Inc. was founded in Delaware in April 2007.
-Activities since Organovo, Inc.'s inception through June 30, 2013, were devoted primarily to developing functional three-dimensional (3D) human tissues that can be employed in drug discovery and development, biological research, and as therapeutic implants for the treatment of damaged or degenerating tissues and organs.
+Activities since Organovo, Inc.'s inception through September 30, 2013 were devoted primarily to developing functional three-dimensional (3D) human tissues that can be employed in drug discovery and development, biological research, and as therapeutic implants for the treatment of damaged or degenerating tissues and organs.

-As of June 30, 2013, Organovo, Inc. had devoted substantially all of its efforts to product development, raising capital and building infrastructure.
-Organovo, Inc. did not, as of that date, realize significant revenues from its planned principal operations.
+As of September 30, 2013, Organovo, Inc. has devoted substantially all of its efforts to product development, raising capital and building infrastructure.
+Organovo, Inc. has not, as of that date, realized significant revenues from its planned principal operations.
 Accordingly, the Company is considered to be in the development stage.